MGTheTrain/python-machine-learning-starter/{{cookiecutter.project_slug}}/README.md

 {{ cookiecutter.description }}

 **NOTE:** The content within the Python files in the [src folder](./src/) can be replaced.
-Initially model training and inference is showcased utilizing Keras with the MNIST dataset.
+Initially model training and inference is showcased utilizing Keras or Pytorch with the MNIST dataset.

 ## References